Dog Boarding & Training FAQs

 Are there kennels?

-No. Home dog boarding means all dogs sleep indoors and have a very close relationship with their boarder.
+No. Home dog boarding means all dogs sleep indoors and have a very close relationship with their handler.
 We interact with our guests throughout the day, as you would at home.

 When are you closed?

-We aim to stay open as much as possible from 1st February – 20th December, however we have scheduled breaks every now and again.
-Jarvis Dog Boarding is usually closed throughout January to do a little refurbishment and to have a holiday of our own.
+We aim to stay open as much as possible, with scheduled breaks around birthdays and Christmas.
+HQ is usually closed Christmas day – January to do a little refurbishment and to have a holiday of our own.
 Someone will be available intermittently via email to take bookings for the year ahead, but we will not have dogs on site during that period.

 Do you have a dog sitting license?